andsontan/xpiks/downloads.md

 If you'd like to build Xpiks for your own platform, please, refer to <a href="{{site.url}}/blog/2014/building-xpiks-alone">this post</a>.
 </p>
 <p>
-**If you like Xpiks and you wish to support its development and progress, consider donation any sum**
+<strong>If you like Xpiks and you wish to support its development and progress, consider donation any sum</strong>
 </p>
 <form action="https://www.moneybookers.com/app/payment.pl" method="post" target="_blank">
     <input type="hidden" name="pay_to_email" value="kushnirTV@gmail.com" />
     <input type="hidden" name="language" value="EN" />
-    Currency: <select name="currency" size="1" style="width: 50px">
+    Currency: <select name="currency" size="1" style="width: 100px">
     <option />Select a currency
     <option value="USD" />US dollar
     <option value="GBP" />GB pound